 “The first several sessions we get a feel for where patients are in their heart recovery,” Mallatt said.
 “We have some patients who’ve never exercised.
 We can teach them how to exercise correctly and increase their endurance and energy.”
 Some patients are fearful that any physical activity during rehab will damage their hearts.
 “They don’t want to do anything after a heart attack or a heart procedure, as anxiety can be high,” she said.
 “We let them know we’re watching them and keeping them safe to keep anxiety at a low level.”

 The American Heart Association recommends that cardiac rehab patients have 30 to 45 minutes of exercise or physical activity three to five days a week, according to Mallatt.
 How well patients progress on each piece of exercise equipment determines when the program ends.

 “My goal by the time they finish is they can do 40 to 45 minutes of exercise,” she said.
 “The better shape they are in the faster they make progress.”

-The American Heart Association suggests several steps to get started:
+The American Heart Association suggests the following steps in order to get started.

 “We’re here to help the heart recover,” she said.
 “Not only are we recovering the heart, but are helping patients increase their physical activity and health.”

 Heart disease is easier to manage when detected early.
 If you are concerned or have symptoms, talk to your Mercy doctor.